An enduring power of attorney is a legal document in which you appoint another person to make property and financial decisions for you.

 Should I consider appointing more than one attorney?

-Appointing two or more attorneys is a good way to ensure decisions that are being made for you are in your best interests..
+Appointing 2 or more attorneys is a good way to ensure decisions that are being made for you are in your best interests.
 It is a good idea to appoint more than one person in case that person can’t carry out their duties for some reason, such as their own illness or incapacity, or if they’re travelling overseas.

-If more than one attorney is appointed, you will be required to nominate whether the attorneys are acting ‘jointly’ or ‘jointly and severally’.
+If more than one attorney is appointed, you will have to nominate whether the attorneys are acting ‘jointly’ or ‘jointly and severally’.
 Jointly means that both attorneys must act together and agree with every decision that is made.
 ‘Jointly and severally’ means that either attorney can make decisions by themselves, independently of each other.
-When you have made your decision you need to cross out either jointly OR jointly and severally on the form to indicate your decision.
+When you have made your decision, you need to cross out either jointly OR jointly and severally on the form to show your decision.

-The form must then be witnessed by two people who are not a close relative to either the donor or the attorney(s).
+The form must then be witnessed by 2 people who are not a close relative to either the donor or the attorney(s).
 They must witness both signatures at the same time.

-Power of attorney forms are located on the Department of Primary Industry, Parks Water and Environment (DPIPWE) website.
+Power of attorney forms are found on the Department of Natural Resources and Environment Tasmania website.

 Can I limit the power given to my attorney?